 2 Edit FLV videos in OS X Mavericks

-It's easy to edit FIV files using Video Editor for Mac.
+It's easy to edit FIV files using Filmora9 for Mac.
 To do some basic editing, just click the button on the toolbar to trim, crop, rotate videos and add voiceover to your videos.

 If you want to make the video more stunning, choose to add scene transitions to all the added files or separately.
 What' more, you are able to add intro/credit or background music for the FLV file.
 If the video contains noisy sound, you can mute it by clicking the gear-like button and choosing Mute or choosing Audio to lower the volume.